NEONScience/NEON-Data-Skills/tutorials/Other/GEE/gee-2023/1d_aop_gee_viz_functions.md

  * A basic understanding of the GEE code editor and the GEE JavaScript API.
 These are introduced in the tutorials:
     * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-tutorial" target="_blank">Intro to AOP Data in GEE</a>
     * <a href="https://www.neonscience.org/resources/learning-hub/tutorials/intro-aop-gee-sdr-tutorial" target="_blank">Introduction to AOP Hyperspectral Data in GEE</a>
- * A basic understanding of hyperspectral data and the AOP spectral data products.
+ * A basic understanding of hyperspectral data and the AOP hyperspectral data products.
 If this is your first time working with AOP hyperspectral data, we encourage you to start with the <a href="https://www.neonscience.org/resources/learning-hub/tutorials/hsi-hdf5-r" target="_blank">Intro to Working with Hyperspectral Remote Sensing Data in R</a> tutorial.
-You do not need to follow along with the code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.
+You do not need to follow along with the R code in those lessons, but at least read through to gain a better understanding NEON's spectral data products.

 ## Additional Resources
-If this is your first time using GEE, we recommend starting on the Google Developers website, and working through some of the introductory tutorials.
+If this is your first time using GEE, we recommend checking out the Google Developers website, and working through some of the introductory tutorials.
 The links below are good places to start.
  * <a href="https://developers.google.com/earth-engine/guides/getstarted" target="_blank"> Get Started with Earth-Engine </a>
  * <a href="https://developers.google.com/earth-engine/tutorials/tutorial_js_01" target="_blank"> GEE JavaScript Tutorial </a>
  * <a href="https://developers.google.com/earth-engine/tutorials/tutorial_js_03" target="_blank"> Functional Programming in GEE </a>